mmurdoch/arduinounit/ci.md

 ## debug

 *Warning* this is a hack.
 But stepping through code is amazingly useful.
 I have only worked out steps on Ubuntu 18.04, and depends on the simavr tool, which gives no uart output.
-Still it is better than nothging.
+Still it is better than nothing.

 1. Install simavr (sudo apt install simavr).
 This should also install avr-gcc.
 1. Install this toolset in in Ubunutu: run `au arduino` to spin up the basic working cache of the ide.